Fireworks Are Fun For You, But Not For Your Dog!

-- Cannabis products - This is not your local marijuana!
-CBD oil, not true cannabis, has a calming effect on pets.
+- Hemp products - CBD has a calming effect on pets.
 Many treats are available on the market, but not all are equally effective.
 Expect to see many more CBD products coming to market in the next year, as this is a new hot product.

 In addition to using these natural products to help keep your pets calm, there are some simple tips you can follow.